-Deducting your contributions is always an added bonus, but keep in mind even if you’re above the limit to make a contribution and reduce your taxes, there are alternative and potentially better strategies to explore than the nondeductible Traditional IRA.
+Deducting your contributions is always an added bonus, but keep in mind even that if you’re above the limit to make a contribution and reduce your taxes, there are alternative and potentially better strategies to explore than the nondeductible Traditional IRA.

-Examples Of How You Can Contribute To Both A 401k And An IRA
+Examples of How You Can Contribute to Both Plans

-Example #1: Consider a 30-year-old earning $55,000 per year (25% tax bracket).
+Example #1: Consider a 30-year-old earning $55,000 per year.
 Her first priority should be saving at least enough in her workplace retirement plan to earn the full employer match, which in her case is 50% of the first 6% saved (a typical match scenario).

-While he can also contribute $6,500 to a traditional IRA, his contributions will be nondeductible given his modified AGI level.
-The savings will still grow tax-free, so he decides it’s still a worthwhile retirement savings vehicle to pursue, despite the fact that it’s tied up for the next 4.5 years.
+While she can also contribute $7,000 to a traditional IRA, her contributions will be nondeductible given her modified AGI level.
+The savings will still grow tax-deferred, so she decides it’s still a worthwhile retirement savings vehicle to pursue, despite the fact that it’s tied up for the next 4.5 years.*

-Based on the above chart, you can see how one’s 401k savings can really start adding up over time.
-The low end assumes a consistent maximum contribution of $17,500 after the first year contribution of $8,000 with zero company match and zero growth.
-The high end column assumes a consistent maximum contribution of $17,500 plus a 5%-10% annual rate of return with zero company match.
+Based on the above chart, you can see how 401k savings can really start adding up over time.
+The “no growth” end assumes a consistent maximum contribution at the 2021 limit of $19,500 after the first year contribution of $8,000 with zero company match and zero growth.
+The “8% growth” column assumes a consistent maximum contribution of $19,500 plus an 8% annual rate of return with zero company match.
 Generally, financial planners say the expected rate of return for a 401k is between 8% and 10%.

 Suggested Next Steps for You